 The process to plan, design and build a walk in closet is completely different than it is for a piece of stand alone wardrobe.
 Basically, you’re building a configuration of square boxes and making it fit into an imperfect space that is almost definitely out of square, out of plum and not level.
 The more walls you incorporate into your configuration the more difficult it is.
-A single wall of built-ins is easier than a whole room, but no matter how big your closet is or how many walls you are incorporating into your design, you will most definitely have challenges when it comes time to install the perfectly (as perfect as you can get it) square and awesome built-ins into the imperfect space.
-If you begin your project with that knowledge it makes a bit easier to cope with the frustration when you encounter your challenges.
+A single wall of built-ins is easier than a whole room.
+However, no matter how big your closet is or how many walls you are incorporating into your design, there are always challenges when it comes time to install.
+If you begin your project with that expectation, it makes a bit easier to cope with the frustration when you encounter your challenges.

 How to plan and design a walk in closet